Influencing Humans to Conform to Preference Models for RLHF: Experimental evaluation of three methods of influence

 \begin{itemize} \item \textbf{\textsc{privileged} experiment} (Section \ref{sec:showingprivelegedinfo}) - The intervention of this experiment is to display information about each segment's regret or partial return under the ground-truth reward function during preference elicitation.
-We refer to this information as privileged because it relies upon the ground-truth reward function, which in practical settings is unknown by the code underlying the preference elicitation interface. \item \textbf{\textsc{Trained} experiment} (Section \ref{sec:teachingprefmodels}) - The intervention of this experiment is to train subjects to give preferences based upon either partial return or regret.
-This training procedure includes teaching people to calculate a segment's regret or partial return. \item \textbf{\textsc{Question} experiment} (Section \ref{sec:changingprefins}) - The intervention of this experiment changes the question during preference elicitation (see Figure~\ref{fig:prefelicitationinterface}, ``Which path do you prefer?'') to one designed to encourage adherence to one of the preference models. \end{itemize}
+We refer to this information as privileged because it relies upon the ground-truth reward function, which in practical settings is unknown by the code underlying the preference elicitation interface.